 David writes in to asks: “Dear Pastor John, I am a 22-year-old single Christian in Singapore.
 How does a Christian single see and savor Christ as his all and ultimate satisfaction, yet have desires to be married?
 How do I reconcile my desires for marriage with my satisfaction in Christ?”

-Right.
-The first thing I want to say to David is that the desire to be married, a good desire, is one of hundreds of desires that might compete with satisfaction in Christ.
-Desire to have a job if you don’t have one, desire to be free from cancer when you are sick, desire to no longer be blind or disabled if you are disabled, desire to have enough money to go to college when you don’t, a desire to be tall instead of short.
+The first thing I want to say to David is that the desire to be married — a good desire — is one of hundreds of desires that might compete with satisfaction in Christ: a desire to have a job if you don’t have one, a desire to be free from cancer when you are sick, a desire to no longer be blind or disabled if you are disabled, a desire to have enough money to go to college when you don’t, a desire to be tall instead of short.
 In other words, the desire for marriage is not unique.
 It is not a unique challenge.
 I just don’t want David to feel isolated like he has got a battle to fight that I don’t have.
-We all have desires that put us in the same battle for how does contentment or satisfaction in Christ relate to the intensity of those desires from time to time.
+We all have desires that put us in the same battle for how contentment or satisfaction in Christ relates to the intensity of those desires from time to time.

-And the second thing I would say is that we should probably remind ourselves that there are good de-sires and bad desires.
+The second thing I would say is that we should probably remind ourselves that there are good desires and bad desires.
 The desire to be married is a good desire.
 The desire for adultery is a bad desire.
 The desire for food is a good desire.
 Gluttony is a bad desire.
-So David is not dealing with the conflict between evil desire and good contentment in Jesus.
+David is not dealing with the conflict between evil desire and good contentment in Jesus.
 He knows that, but I am just making it clear for all the rest of us.
-The question is: How does contentment, satisfaction in Jesus relate to good desires that tug at us and make us feel some measure of discontent.
-Are we contradicting our desire for and our de-light in Jesus?
+The question is: How do contentment and satisfaction in Jesus relate to good desires that tug at us and make us feel some measure of discontent?
+Are we contradicting our desire for, and our delight in, Jesus?

 So now back to marriage.
 What about marriage?
 That is all kind of foundation.
-Here is my question here.
-Do you want this for the sake of savoring and showing more of Christ?
+Here is my question: Do you want this for the sake of savoring and showing more of Christ?
 Will your enjoyment of a wife be an enlargement of your enjoyment of Christ?
 Will your enjoyment of Christ be enlarged by drawing a wife into it?
 Will her enjoyment of Christ be enlarged by drawing you into hers?
-Those are some of the ways that I would try to relate our contentment in Christ to—as a single person—to marriage.
+Those are some of the ways that I would try to relate our contentment in Christ, as a single person, to marriage.

-In reality — and this is where the rubber meets the road, I suppose for him.
-In reality the day to day experience will be a battle to rest in Christ and act for joy.
+In reality — and this is where the rubber meets the road, I suppose for him — in reality, the day-to-day experience will be a battle to rest in Christ and act for joy.
 Rest in Christ and act for joy.
 They feel intention often.
 There is no quantification for this.
 I don’t know how to give a quantity.
 Like how much do you rest and how much to you quest?
 You know?
-You discover it in actual walking with Christ and telling him all you feel, asking him for all his help, all his wisdom and about when to rest and when to act and how to be restful in him even while acting.
-And so I think the last thing I could say is: God is going to show you.
+You discover it in actually walking with Christ and telling him all you feel, asking him for all his help and all his wisdom and asking him about when to rest and when to act and how to be restful in him even while acting.
+So I think the last thing I could say is: God is going to show you.
 If you embrace that kind of understanding of contentment in Jesus, he will show you how to weigh out the longings you have for marriage and how appropriate they are in expressing your loneliness for Christ.